json420/degu/doc/rgi.rst

 Considering the delicate balance needed between backward compatibility on multiple fronts, WSGI is an exceedingly good design.

-RGI is largely a thought experiment in what you could do with something WSGI-like assuming you did *not* need `CGI`_ compatibility.
-It would be tempting to call RGI a hopeful WSGI 2.0 draft, but RGI is not in the original spirit of WSGI in some important ways (in particular, its complete disregard for CGI compatibility).
+*RGI* (REST Gateway Interface) is largely a thought experiment in what you could do with something WSGI-like assuming you did *not* need `CGI`_ compatibility.
+It would be tempting to call RGI a WSGI 2.0 draft hopeful, but RGI is not in the original spirit of WSGI in some important ways (in particular, its complete disregard for CGI compatibility).
 Thus, this is RGI 0.1, not WSGI 2.0.

-RGI focuses on improvement in three areas:
+RGI focuses on improvement in a number of areas:

     1. Assuming you can drop CGI compatibility, the naming conventions in the WSGI *environ* leave much to be desired in terms of signal-to-noise ratio